apajo/symfony-multi-tenancy-bundle/README.md

 ## Description

+There are many packages that provide multi tenancy in Symfony but all of them focus on the database.
+This package's goal is to provide a way to manage any kind of configuration in your system.

-This bundles aim is to ease and automate multi tenancy in symfony.
-It provides a way to dynamically change the system configuration based on the tenant (database, media, smtp etc).
+This bundle aims to provide multi tenancy on a higher level.
+It provides a way to dynamically change the system configuration based on the tenant (database, media provider, mailer etc).

+It also bundles a way to manage migrations for each tenant.

+The package's development is in early stages, any feedback is welcome.

 ## Requirements